 OverlayQA Documentation

-OverlayQA is a Chrome extension for design QA that helps product teams catch visual inconsistencies between Figma designs and live websites.
-It combines visual comparison, AI-powered design analysis, and WCAG accessibility auditing into a single browser-based workflow, so designers and developers can identify and resolve issues without switching between tools.
+OverlayQA is a design QA and website feedback tool that helps product teams catch visual inconsistencies between Figma designs and live websites.
+Review public URLs in the dashboard with no install, or use the Chrome extension for localhost, staging, and login-gated pages.
+It combines visual comparison, AI-powered design analysis, and WCAG accessibility auditing into a single workflow, so designers and developers can identify and resolve issues without switching between tools.

 What is OverlayQA?

-OverlayQA sits directly in your browser and lets you compare any live page against its Figma source design.
-The extension captures screenshots with full CSS context (computed styles, selectors, padding, font, and color values), runs AI-powered diff analysis to surface visual discrepancies, and exports structured issues to Jira, Linear, or Notion.
+OverlayQA lets you compare any live page against its Figma source design, in the dashboard (no install, for public URLs) or the Chrome extension (localhost, staging, login-gated pages).
+It captures screenshots with full CSS context (computed styles, selectors, padding, font, and color values), runs AI-powered diff analysis to surface visual discrepancies, and exports structured issues to Jira, Linear, Asana, Trello, or Notion.
 Teams use OverlayQA to streamline the design-to-development handoff and reduce the back-and-forth that typically stretches QA reviews across multiple days.

 Guides